satuelisa/StatisticalLearning/README.md

 The utility of k-means for image processing is discussed in Section 14.3.9 regarding _vector quantization_.
-Variants of k-means that go beoynd the usual Euclidean distance and averaging are numerous; see for example Section 14.3.10.
+Variants of k-means that go beyond the usual Euclidean distance and averaging are numerous; see for example Section 14.3.10.

 Iteratively grouping the data set gives rise to a hierarchy, best